$L^2$ Fr\"olicher inequalities: Preliminaries on Hodge theory and bounded geometry

 Denote by $L^2(M,E_j)$ the space of $L^2$ sections of $E_j$, namely the completion of smooth compactly supported sections $\cinf_c(M,E_{j})$ with respect to the $L^2$ norm $(\int_Mh_j(\cdot,\cdot)\gamma)^\frac12$, where $\gamma$ denotes the standard Riemannian density.
 Let us assume that the metric $g$ is complete, and that the norm of the principal symbol of the first order differential operator $D$ is uniformly bounded as follows: there is $C>0$ such that

 for all $x\in M$.
-Then by \cite[Theorem 2.2]{Che}, the restrictions to $\cinf_c(M,E_{\bullet})$ of $D$ and of every power $D^k$, for $k\in\N$, are \emph{essentially self adjoint}, namely they have a unique self adjoint extension as unbounded operators $L^2(M,E_\bullet)\to L^2(M,E_\bullet)$.
+Then by \cite[Theorem 2.2]{Che}, the restrictions to $\cinf_c(M,E_{\bullet})$ of $D$ and of every power $D^k$, for $k\in\N$, are \emph{essentially self-adjoint}, namely they have a unique self-adjoint extension as unbounded operators $L^2(M,E_\bullet)\to L^2(M,E_\bullet)$.
 One can similarly prove that, under the same assumptions, the minimal and the maximal closed extensions of the operators $D_j$ and $D_j^*$ coincide \cite{Gaf}.
 In the following, we will abuse notation by indicating this unique choice of closed $L^2$ extensions by the same symbols $D$, $D^k$, $\Delta$, $D_j$, $D_j^*$, $\Delta_j$.
 We refer to \cite{HP} and the references therein for a review of the theory of unbounded operators between Hilbert spaces and minimal and maximal closed extensions of differential operators.

 Under the same assumptions, the above elliptic complex gives rise to a \emph{Hilbert complex} \cite{BL} of closed and densely defined unbounded operators

 producing $L^2$-orthogonal Hodge decompositions \cite[Lemma 2.1]{BL}